RazorSiM/vue-dapp-starter/README.md

-# Vite Vue3 Typescript Starter
+# Vue3 dapp starter

-My Vite starter template for fast prototyping.
+My Vite starter template for fast prototyping on web3.
 If you want to try it:

 `degit RazorSiM/vite-vue-ts-starter` 👽

 `pnpm install`

+# Included

+Example of how to work on an Ethereum dApp on Vue3 by fetching some basic data.
+**Metamask** implementation is partial but works fine with a global router guard.

+Todo:
+[ ] Better README
+[ ] Implement event listener for account change
+[ ] Implement event listener for network change
+[ ] Implement WalletConnect support
+[ ] Basic smart contract interaction example

 ## Scaffolding